 Illustrate how to set up a model under the Venture Capital Method to determine the target equity valuation and ownership percentage in a venture capital deal.

-Explain how to factor into the model expectations on the company's probability of success and equity dilution.
+Determine how to factor into the model expectations on the company's probability of success and equity dilution.

-Describe the relationship between Target Returns and Required Returns under the VC method.
+Analyze the relationship between Target Returns and Required Returns under the VC method.

-Show the interaction between time to exit, valuation at exit, and returns in evaluating performance for a VC deal.
+Demonstrate the interaction between time to exit, valuation at exit, and returns in evaluating performance for a VC deal.